designhammer/wordpress-starter-theme/README.md

 ## Getting Started

 1. Search and replace every instenace of the following three word instances with the new theme name.
 "STARTER", "Starter", and "starter".
-2. Copy `resources/.editorconfig` and `resources/composer.json` files to the root of the new websites repo.
+2. Move `.editorconfig` and `composer.json` files to the root of the new websites repo.
+Composer will install the PHP Code Sniffer tools used for linting.
+It also installs [deployer](https://deployer.org/), but if you don't need it, remove it from the composer file before running `composer install`.